mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

                 before:
                   oneOf:
                     - type: object
-                      description: Whole projection document **before** the changes were applied (including the primary and foreign keys) in case of *update/delete* operation
+                      description: Whole record **before** the changes were applied (including the primary and foreign keys) in case of *update/delete* operation
                       additionalProperties: true
                     - type: "null"
                       description: null in case of insert operation
                 after:
                   oneOf:
                     - type: object
-                      description: Whole projection document **after** the changes were applied (including the primary and foreign keys) in case of *insert/update* operation
+                      description: Whole record **after** the changes were applied (including the primary and foreign keys) in case of *insert/update* operation
                       additionalProperties: true
                     - type: "null"
                       description: null in case of delete operation